-WCW Clash of Champions 1997 Jeff Jarrett enters first with Mongo’s wife by his side, which is still weird.
+Jeff Jarrett enters first with Mongo’s wife by his side, which is still weird.
 Mongo enters next, and it’s always great to hear the iconic Four Horsemen theme song.
 Then, both men take a turn holding up the championship, claiming it as their own.
 The crowd is fully behind Mongo in this one, who eats an early body slam from the smaller Jarrett.

 WCW United States Championship Match

 Jeff Jarrett © w/ Queen Debra vs. Steve “Mongo” McMichael

 Jarrett’s technical skills to get the early advantage, he even hits Mongo with a chop block, much to the chagrin of the former Chicago Bear.
 Mongo evens the score with a powerful clothesline before Jarrett makes a quick escape from the ring.

 After our first commercial break (this was a live event on TBS), Jarrett throws Mongo into the steel steps twice.
 Debra quickly gets involved by pulling Mongo’s hair as he tries to recover on the ropes.
 Next, we get a classic sleeper hold sequence where Mongo avoids the third arm drop before applying a sleeper hold of his own.